 "With trying to balance work and my romantic relationships, people felt like they couldn't read me.
 When I would be feeling depressed, I would shut down and not be as open.
 Sometimes I felt that I could articulate what I was going through at the time, the best way I could, but it was either not being received or I wasn't being understood.
 I have learned from those moments that I need to refine my communication on my emotional state in the future."

 Courtesy of Chris

 "I really got a grasp on my mental health when I was in college.
 I was diagnosed with bipolar depression, and I have tried therapy and prescription drugs.
 With therapy, I compared it to going to the gym.
 You go in and once you're done you feel great.
-But once you leave, you eventually start going back to those old ways—like it was only effective when I was there, not afterwards.
+But once you leave, you eventually start going back to those old ways—like it was only effective when I was there, not afterward.
 With the medication, I have tried five to six prescriptions, but things were not working.
 Since I'm an Illustrator, I've been able to put a lot of emphasis on keeping myself busy with my passion and using it when times get rough.